 Locations and days:

-Waterside Campus, University of Northampton, University Drive, NORTHAMPTON, NN1 5PH on Tuesdays.
+Waterside Campus, University of Northampton, University Drive, NORTHAMPTON, NN1 5PH on Wednesdays.

-Devonshire Place, London Road, LEICESTER, LE2 0RA on Thursdays.
+Devonshire Place, London Road, LEICESTER, LE2 0RA on Mondays.

 We ask that applicants have completed a Foundation Degree in Teaching and Learning or equivalent, amounting to 240 Credit Accumulation Transfer Scheme (CATS) points.
 We also ask that you have recent or current experience in a school or other educational establishment.

 This course is full-time, taught one day a week.
 As such you should apply for funding as a full-time student.

 If you are planning to apply for initial teacher training you will need to have GCSEs in English language, mathematics and science for primary teaching courses.
 You will need English language and mathematics for secondary teaching along with a subjects.
 You should check with possible providers in your area for other requirements so you can plan ahead.
 Use the website Get Into Teaching to do this.